yungchou/contoso.insurance/README.md

 In this workshop, you will look at how to design for converting/extending an existing IaaS deployment to account for resiliency and in general high availability.
 Throughout the whiteboard design session, you will look at the various configuration options and services to help build resilient architectures.

-At the end of the workshop, you will be better able to design and use resiliency concepts including High Availability with protection from hardware/rack failures with Availability sets, High Availability and Disaster Recovery for database tiers using SQL Always ON, Disaster Recovery for virtual machines to another region using Azure Site Recovery to meet RTO and RPO goals, and data protection using Azure Backup.
+At the end of the workshop, you will be better able to design and use resiliency concepts including High Availability with protection from hardware/rack and datacenter failures with Availability Zones, High Availability and Disaster Recovery for database tiers using SQL Always ON, Disaster Recovery for virtual machines to another region using Azure Site Recovery, and data protection using Azure Backup.

 ### Whiteboard Design Session

-In this whiteboard design session, you will look at how to design for converting/extending an existing IaaS deployment to account for resiliency and in general high availability.
+In this whiteboard design session, you will look at how to design for converting/extending an existing IaaS deployment for resiliency.
 Throughout the whiteboard design session, you will look at the various configuration options and services to help build resilient architectures.

-At the end of the workshop, you will be better able to design and use resiliency concepts including High Availability with protection from hardware/rack failures with Availability sets, High Availability and Disaster Recovery for database tiers using SQL Always ON, Disaster Recovery for virtual machines to another region using Azure Site Recovery to meet RTO and RPO goals.
-In addition, you'll learn effective employment of Azure Backup to protect and secure your data against corruption and attacks.
+At the end of the workshop, you will be better able to design and use resiliency concepts including high availability with Availability Zones, disaster recovery for virtual machines to another region using Azure Site Recovery, and SQL Server high availability and disaster recovery using AlwaysOn Availability Groups.
+You will also learn how to assess the availability SLA, RPO and RTO of your design, and how to use Azure Backup to protect and secure your SQL data and VMs against corruption and loss.

+You will also discuss how to achieve a similar level of resiliency for a PaaS-based implementation the same application, based on Azure App Service and Azure SQL Database.
+Finally, you will consider the costs associated with both approaches.

 ### Hands-on Lab

 In this hands-on lab, you will deploy a pre-configured IaaS environment and then redesign and update it to account for resiliency and in general high availability.
 Throughout the hands-on lab you will use various configuration options and services to help build a resilient architecture.

-At the end of the lab, you will be better able to design and use availability sets, Managed Disks, SQL Server Always on Availability Groups, as well as design principles when provisioning storage to VMs.
-In addition, you'll learn effective employment of Azure Backup to provide point-in-time recovery.
+At the end of the lab, you will be better able to design and use availability zones, SQL Server Always on Availability Groups, Azure Site Recovery, Azure Backup, and Azure Front Door to implement a fully resilient IaaS application, including high availability, disaster recovery, as well as backup of both databases and virtual machines.

 ## Azure services and related products
 - Azure VMs
-- Azure Virtual Networks
 - Availability Sets
 - Availability Zones
 - Azure Portal
 - Azure PowerShell
+- Azure Backup
+- Azure Site Recovery
+- Azure Automation
+- Azure Front Door
 - Active Directory
-- SQL Server
+- SQL Server Always On Availability Groups
-- Azure Backup

 ## Azure solutions
 DC Migration